marciaga/routable-fe/README.md

 Drag and Drop to reorder (i.e. prioritize).
 Edits are persisted to local storage and read on page reloads.

+Note the inclusion of the .env.development file.
+Since the production build of the app is a static bundle, there should not be any sensitive variables in the .env file, which means it's safe to check in.

 ## TODOs - i.e. things I would have done if I hadn't run out of time before implementing

 * In lieu of the avatar, I went with the assignee's name.